2012 Rakhine State riots: Background

 Sectarian clashes occur sporadically in Rakhine State, often between the Buddhist Rakhine people who are majority in the southern part, and Rohingya Muslims who are majority in the north.
-Before the riots, there were widespread and strongly held fears circulating among Buddhist Rakhines that they would soon become a minority in all of Arakan, and not just the northern part, which has long been a Muslim majority.
+Before the riots, there were widespread and strongly held fears circulating among Buddhist Rakhines that they would soon become a minority in all of Arakan, and not just the northern part, which has been a Muslim majority.
 The Burmese government classifies the Rohingya as "immigrants" to Burma and denies them full citizenship.
-Due to their lack of citizenship, they were previously subject to restrictions on government education, officially recognised marriages, and along with ethnic Rakhines, endured forced labour under the military government.
+Due to their lack of citizenship, they were previously subject to restrictions on government education, officially recognised marriages and endured forced labour under the military government.

 On the evening of 28 May, three Muslim youths robbed, raped and murdered an ethnic Rakhine woman, Ma Thida Htwe, near her village Tha Pri Chaung when she was returning home from Kyauk Ni Maw Village of Rambree township.

 The locals claimed that the culprits were Rohingya Muslims.
 The police arrested three suspects and sent them to Yanbye township jail.
 On 3 June, a mob attacked a bus in Taungup, apparently mistakenly believing those responsible for the murder were on board.
 Ten Muslims were killed in the attack, prompting protests by Burmese Muslims in the commercial capital, Yangon.
 The government responded by appointing a minister and a senior police chief to head an investigation committee.
 The committee was ordered to find out "cause and instigation of the incident" and to pursue legal action.
 As of 2 July 30 people had been arrested over the killing of the Muslims.